Phrases from The Hitchhiker's Guide to the Galaxy: Knowing where one's towel is

 Adams got the idea for this phrase when he went travelling and found that his beach towel kept disappearing.
-In the 1985 book The Hitchhiker's Guide to the Galaxy -The Radio Scripts, his friends describe how he would always "mislay" his towel.
+In the 1985 book The Hitchhiker's Guide to the Galaxy: The Original Radio Scripts, his friends describe how he would always "mislay" his towel.
 On Towel Day, fans commemorate Adams by carrying towels with them.

 Mostly Harmless

 The only entry about Earth in the Guide used to be "Harmless", but Ford Prefect managed to change it a little before getting stuck on Earth.
 "Mostly Harmless" provoked a very upset reaction from Arthur when heard.
 Those two words are not what Ford submitted as a result of his research—merely all that was left after his editors were done with it.
 The term is the title of the fifth book in the Hitchhiker "trilogy".
 Its popularity is such that it has become the definition of Earth in many standard works of sci-fi reference, like The Star Trek Encyclopedia.
 Additionally, "Harmless" and "Mostly Harmless" both feature as ranks in the computer game Elite and its sequels.
 Also, in World of Warcraft, there is a rifle that fires (mostly) harmless pellets.
 In the MMORPG RuneScape, there is an island called Mos Le'Harmless (Mostly Harmless).
 Low-scoring players in the multiplayer version of the game Perfect Dark and GoldenEye 007 are awarded with the designation "mostly harmless".
 In the 2008 edition of the board game Cosmic Encounter, the human race is given the attribute "Mostly Harmless".
 In the game Kerbal Space Program, there is an atomic rocket motor with the description "mostly harmless".
 Another reference is in the book title Mostly Harmless Econometrics.